Updated: Sep 25, 2020

-First, let’s talk about what a “Direct PLUS”, also known as a “Parent’s PLUS” loan, actually is.
-Often, when a child applies for school and fills out a FAFSA (Free Application for Federal Student Aid), a school will respond with a financial aid package that “sneaks” in the PLUS loan option for the parents, which makes the financial aid package very confusing.
+What is a "Direct PLUS" loan?
+A Direct PLUS loan, also known as a “Parent’s PLUS” loan, is basically a student loan taken out on behalf of another responsible individual, usually a parent, to pay for another adult's education (usually their child's education).
+Often, when a child applies for school and fills out a FAFSA (Free Application for Federal Student Aid), a school will respond with a financial aid package that “sneaks” in the PLUS loan option for parents, which makes the financial aid package very confusing.
 A PLUS loan is a loan for a party other than the student to take out to fund the student’s education, most often the parents but can also be the grandparents.
 These loans are remarkably easily granted, relying only on a cursory credit check and not examining the guaranteeing party’s actual income or other debt payments to determine if that person can actually afford the required payments on this new loan.
 This loan is solely the responsibility of the person that takes out the PLUS loan, NOT the student’s.

 Why is this a bad thing?
 PLUS loans are treated as student loans, even though the person taking out the loan is NOT the student.
 This means that they cannot be discharged in bankruptcy*.
 Interest rates may be very high.
 There are no grace periods or repayment plans.
 There is also no limit on the amount that can be taken out as a PLUS loan, often allowing parents and sometimes grandparents to get in way over their heads with loans they can never afford to repay.
 This can result in garnishments, law suits and even affect your Social Security benefits.